pachyderm/pachyderm/doc/enterprise/auth/auth.md

 In Pachyderm, you do not explicitly set the scope of access for users on pipelines.
-Instead, pipelines infer access from the repositories that are input to the pipeline, as follows:
+Instead, pipelines infer access from the repositories that are input to the pipeline.
+Pipelines read their inputs and write their outputs.
+A user can give a pipeline the same access rights as he has themselves.

 - An `OWNER`, `WRITER`, or `READER` of a repo can subscribe a pipeline to that repo.
-- When a user subscribes a pipeline to a repo, they are set as an `OWNER` of that pipeline's output repo.
+- When a user subscribes a pipeline to a repo, Pachyderm sets that user as an `OWNER` of that pipeline's output repo.
-- The initial `OWNER` of a pipeline's output repo, or an admin, needs to set the scope of access for other users to that output repo.
+- If additional users need access to the output repository, the initial `OWNER` of a pipeline's output repo, or an admin, needs to configure these access rules.
+- To update a pipeline, you must have `WRITER` access to the pipeline's output repos and `READER` access to the pipeline's input repos.

 ## Manage the Activation Code